 Parking requirements are often a significant consideration in backland developments, with regulations varying between London and Surrey.

-When planning a backland development, it’s important to consider the types and sizes of homes that are most suitable for the market and for council requirements.
+When planning a backland development, it’s important to consider the types and sizes of homes most suitable for the market and council requirements.

 Replacement of Bungalow with x2 Family Homes – Twin Houses